 Check out our best sauce recipes.

-Tapenade is a traditional spread from the Provence region in Southern France made with puréed, finely chopped, or blended olives, capers, olive oil, and sometimes anchovies.
+Tapenade is a traditional olive spread from the Provence region in Southern France made with puréed, finely chopped, or blended olives, capers, olive oil, and sometimes anchovies.

 The most common way to enjoy tapenade is as a starter or aperitif on toasted crostini or with vegetable sticks.
 However, you can use it as a spread in a sandwich or a sauce for a quick pasta dish.
-Think of it as an olive pesto with a distinct salty flavor.
+Think of it as an olive pesto with a distinct salty and rich flavor.

-Despite olive being the main ingredient, tapenade comes from the Provencal word "Tapeneī," which means capers.
+Despite olive being the main ingredient, tapenade comes from the Provencal word “Tapeneī,“ which means capers.
 Capers are a key ingredient and add a salty and acidic flavor to this recipe.
-They should, however, be used in moderation as their taste is sharp.

 You can make tapenade with black olives, green olives, or a mix.
 Here we make the most classic version with black olives.